EU – U.S. Privacy Shield Policy

-A Customer’s employees have the right to access their data at any time.
+A Data Subject has the right to access their data at any time.
 Data subjects have the right to know what Personal Data about them is included in the databases and to ensure that such Personal Data is accurate and relevant for the purposes for which DecisionWise collected the Personal Data.
 Data Subjects may review their own Personal Data stored in the databases and correct, erase, or block any data that is incorrect, as permitted by applicable law.
 Upon reasonable request and as required by the Privacy Shield principles, DecisionWise allows Customer’s employees access to their Personal Data, in order to correct or amend such data where inaccurate.

 Anonymous aggregated survey responses are used for DecisionWise’s ongoing research, analysis, benchmarking, and trending purposes, and such information may be retained indefinitely (“Benchmarking Information”).
 Information that would identify a participant within the Benchmarking Information is not retained, identified, and is never disclosed to anyone.

 Data Subjects may edit their Personal Data by making a written request at firstname.lastname@example.org.
 Requests submitted to email@example.com will receive a response within forty-five (45) days.
 In making modification requests to their Personal Data, Data Subjects must provide only truthful, complete, and accurate information.
 To request erasure of Personal Data, Data Subjects should submit a written request to firstname.lastname@example.org.

 DecisionWise will track each of the following and will provide notice to the appropriate parties under law and contract when either of the following circumstances arise: (a) legally binding request for disclosure of the Personal Data by a law enforcement authority unless prohibited by law or regulation; or (b) requests received from the Data Subject.